| Your first few weeks in Paris When you first arrive it can

 months with just the French above!
 When it comes to paying, they will show

 you the ticket from the machine, so you can give them the money.
+The stalls at these

 open-air and covered markets are the smaller equivalents of the small specialized shops on the left.